isomerpages/govtech-corp/_for-citizens/Crowdsourcing/CrowdTaskSG.md

 </div>
 </div>
 <div class="isomer-card-body">
-<div class="isomer-card-title">A fun, rewarding journey</div>
+<div class="isomer-card-title">Rise up the ranks</div>
 <div class="isomer-card-description">Participate and climb up the leaderboard!
-Unlock better reward tiers when
-you reach a new rank.</div>
+Gain coins and experience points
+(XP) as you move up the tiers from Stone to Bronze, Silver, and beyond.
+Every 1000 coins you earn converts to S$1 worth of cash!</div>
 </div>
 </div>
 <div class="isomer-card">